GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

    Rectangular Transverse Mercator map.

-The transverse Mercator can also be used to generate a global map - the equivalent of the 360° Mercator map.
-Using the command
+A global transverse Mercator map - the equivalent of the 360° Mercator map - can also be obtained as follows:

 .. literalinclude:: /_verbatim/GMT_TM.txt

-we made the map illustrated in Figure :ref:`Global transverse Mercator
-<GMT_TM>`.
-Note that
-when a world map is given (indicated by **-R**\ *0/360/s/n*), the arguments are interpreted to mean oblique degrees, i.e., the 360° range is understood to mean the extent of the plot along the central meridian, while the "south" and "north" values represent how far from the central longitude we want the plot to extend.
-These values correspond to latitudes in the regular Mercator projection and must therefore be less than 90.

 .. _GMT_TM: